-Knowing how much your business is worth will help you negotiate the price after you have answered all their inquiries and receive the Letter of Intent.
+Knowing how much your business is worth will help you negotiate the price after you have answered all their inquiries and received the Letter of Intent.
 The Letter of Intent will contain the proposal for your business.

-If you feel that offer is not apt for what your business is worth, you can hold off on the deal and evaluate how the buyer arrived at their estimated value for your business.
+If you feel that the offer is not apt for what your business is worth, you can hold off on the deal and evaluate how the buyer arrived at their estimated value for your business.

 Only after you are satisfied with the number offered should you jump the gun and sign the papers.
 Therefore, sell your business when you have the accurate estimated worth of your business.